Stream Restoration - May 2023

 Status of Project

 The project will restore a stream below the Foxes and Graylin Woods subdivisions.
 These subdivisions were developed prior to modern stormwater management requirements and subsequently erosion in the two stream segments is significant.
 A Stormwater Local Assistance Fund (SLAF) grant application was submitted to the DEQ in February 2017.
 A 50% matching grant of $202,689 was awarded to James City County for the project.
 The site plan has been reviewed by all agencies and is ready for resubmittal.
 Easement acquisition was successful.
 Bids were received in July 2021 and the low bid was within budget.
-James City County Purchasing has not announced the low bidder at this time, but the contract award is planned to be presented for contract award at the September 2021 Board of Supervisors Business Meeting.
+Resource Environmental Systems (RES) was awarded the contract in the amount of $370,785 at the October 2021 Board of Supervisors Business Meeting.

 - Bidding Phase - August 2021